 In addition to my theatrical & music career, I have worked for many years as an independent arts educator, mentor, and creative education consultant in both public and private schools, and also served for many years as a teacher and administrator in two Waldorf schools.
 I use many of the same principles in my theatre work with children today.

-After my beloved son became ill in 2006, we founded The Brain Candy Project together, a non-profit organization that serves parents who are living in hospitals with their critically ill children.
+After my beloved son became ill in 2006, we founded The Brain Candy Project together, a non-profit organization serving parents living in hospitals with their critically ill children.
+We established a permanent endowment at the University of MN Children's Hospital.
+Since then, the mission and name have grown and transformed to become The Lost Travelers Club, a travel group for parents who have outlived their children, to step back into the world alongside others who "get it."
 It has, along with my theatre work, become a way to channel my grief into service.

 In August, 2009, I moved from Minnesota to Cape Ann, MA to begin a new life.
 There, I founded The Folklore Theatre Company in 2011, preserving and protecting place-specific stories before they die with those who carry them.